 Aside from using your YouTube account to stream and promote your music, SoundCloud should be added to your Online Music Promotion Plan.

 Yes, YOU need to find THEM.
 They will not find you.
-They didn’t last year, they will not in 2020.
+They didn't last year, they will not this year.

 This is not because your music is terrible, but simply because your music is not the only music on SoundCloud.

 Just like on YouTube, there are thousands of songs uploaded daily, and your song is just one of them.

 That is why you need to find the ideal audience that wants to listen to your awesome music.